-Students are also placed with University sports teams, under supervision, during competitions and this includes external events ranging from triathlons, cycle events, tennis tournaments and professional rugby.
+Students also have the opportunity to work with University sports teams as well provide care at external events ranging from triathlons, cycle events, tennis tournaments and professional rugby.
 All placement opportunities provide an enhanced student experience to prepare the student clinicians for graduate positions.

 Entry criteria detail typical offers but USW considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

 * An enhanced Disclosure and Barring Service (DBS) check (or national equivalent, additional cost applies).

 * Evidence of observation of a minimum 3 hours of a chiropractor in clinical practice and a statement of health is required.